 At MIT Medical

-Visits to MIT Medical’s Mental Health and Counseling Service are available to registered MIT students with no copay or other additional costs.
+Visits to MIT Medical’s Student Mental Health and Counseling Services are available to registered MIT students with no copay or other additional costs.
 These services are included in your Institute fees; your health insurance will not be billed.

 Outside MIT Medical

 When you see a clinician outside MIT Medical, those services will be covered by your supplemental insurance plan—either the MIT Student Extended Insurance Plan or your other comprehensive plan.